 There are three common types of tape measures: cased, reel, and sewing.

 Cased tape measures are the most familiar type.
-They have a retractable blade marked with inches and feet, and a case that’s made of plastic or metal.
+They have a retractable blade marked with imperial or metric measures, and a case that’s made of plastic or metal.
 This type of tape measure is a must-have in your toolkit and is useful for most measuring tasks around the home.

 Reel tape measures are most often used by surveyors and others needing to measure large stretches of open space.
 These tools typically have a very long blade—some are several hundred feet long—but instead of an enclosed case, the blade is retracted onto a reel by turning a hand crank.
 While most DIYers don’t need this type of tape measure, it’s useful if you need to measure a large flat space, such as a deck or long fence.